rubanenkos/WebTests/readme.md

 # This is a template framework to show how to run Selenium test using CircleCI

-Before running test using CircleCI go for https://circleci.com/ to Sign Up:
+Before running test using CircleCI go for https://circleci.com/ to Sign Up.

 After Log In, all existed projects for some Github repo will be automatically available for setting up.

 Create .circleci/config.yml in the root directory.